project-fifo/docs/technical/api/vms.rst

    :status 403: user is not authoriyed
    :status 404: the session was not found
    :status 503: one or more subsystems could not be reached

+   :>json string uuid: UUID of the VM
+   :>json string alias: alias of the VM
+   :>json string owner: owner of the VM

+   :>json string dataset: dataset associated with the VM :>json string package: package associated with the VM :>json string hypervisor: hypervisor the VM runs on :>json object network_map: network map of the VM

+   :>json object config: config of the VM
+   :>json object info: information about the VM
+   :>json object services: services associated with the VM :>json object backups: backups of the VM
+   :>json object snapshots: snapshots of the VM

+   :>json array logs:
+   :>json array groupings:
+   :>json string state:

+   :>json object metadata: matadate associated with the VM

 .. http:put:: /vms/(uuid:vm)